Home >> Waves, Doppler effect

 equating these two,

-to make fF (frequency forward of the source) the subject
+to make fF (frequency forward of the source) the subject,

-derivation of frequency - moving observer behind source, moving towards it
+observed frequency - moving observer behind source, moving towards it

 Remembering that vO is independent of the motion of the source, the wavelength observed forward of the source is given by: